To our patients Botox for migraine relief was a serendipitous discovery with huge treatment benefits.

 This important and unexpected discovery gives migraine sufferers a safe alternative to daily prescription medications.

 Conventional treatments for preventing migraines include high blood pressure drugs, antidepressants and anti-seizure medications.
 Treatments to reduce migraine symptoms include pain relief medication, opiates and anti-nausea medication.
 Many of these drugs come with unpleasant side effects like nausea, sleepiness, stomach problems and sexual dysfunction.

 Botox treatments consist of several tiny injections that Dr. Rivkin and his certified injectors administer in multiple, very precise areas of the head and neck.
 While no anesthesia is necessary, we may apply ice or a numbing cream to the injection site to reduce any discomfort for the patient.
 Botox treatments for migraines typically entail treatments at 12-week intervals.

 While results differ for each patient, the positive effects of each procedure last up to 6 months.
 Dr. Rivkin has seen that some people who get Botox regularly for migraines tend to need less and less of a dose as their treatment continues.

 Dr. Alexander Rivkin’s practice has been focused on Botox and filler injections since 2003.
-He has treated tens of thousands of patients with Botox at Westside Aesthetics in Los Angeles.
+He has treated tens of thousands of patients with Botox at Westside Aesthetics.
 Migraines and TMJ disorders constitute a major part of his practice.

 The muscles and nerves in the face are complex–for safe and effective results, you need a doctor who has both expertise in the effects of Botox and a deep knowledge about the complex web of muscles that contribute to migraines.
 Call Dr. Rivkin today to schedule a consultation.